-The Latest Version is Lighter Than its Predecessors
+The Latest Version Is Lighter Than Its Predecessors

-Evolution of the Abrams Tank over 30 Years
+Evolution of the M1 Abrams Tank

 Despite all of its achievements, the Abrams has been criticized for its size and weight.
-With the M1A2 at almost 70 tons, the tank has not been easy to mobilize quickly.
-It has also been difficult to transport by air into foreign combat zones and is nearly incapable of crossing most bridges.
+With the M1A2 at almost 70 tons, the tank suffers in the mobility department.
+The Army also has trouble transporting it by air into foreign combat zones, and the heavy machinery is nearly incapable of crossing most bridges.

 New Features of the M1A3 Abrams Tank

 Congress allocated funding for further upgrades to the Abrams tank in 2014, directing roughly $120 million for investment.
-The newest, M1A3 Abrams is outfitted with a number of enhancements over previous versions.
-To make it lighter and more mobile, the Army replaced the M256 smoothbore gun with a lighter 120-millimeter cannon, added road wheels and an improved suspension system.
+The new M1A3 Abrams is outfitted with a number of enhancements over previous versions, such as replacing the M256 smoothbore gun with a lighter 120-millimeter cannon, and road wheels with an improved suspension system.

 These upgrades enhanced the Abrams tank’s design features and make the tank more effective in armored ground warfare and urban environments.
 The Army had announced plans to retire the Abrams tank and replace it with the XM1202 Mounted Combat System, a more compact and lightweight tank, but the Department of Defense canceled the program in April 2009 during a round of budget cuts.